 Children will have plenty to see and do in Des Moines as well, like feeding the giraffes at the Blank Park Zoo, playing in Bubble Bay at the Science Center of Iowa, and riding the roller coasters at Adventureland Park.

 Des Moines has a busy and eclectic arts community, with many theatres and live music venues; the city boasts its own symphony, ballet, and opera.
 The East Village has a broad range of buildings, shops, restaurants, and art galleries, and is a pleasant neighbourhood to explore.
-While the Court Avenue Entertainment District is the heart of the Des Moines nightlife, with a number of restaurants and nightclubs.
-The city hosts several festivals over the summer, including the Des Moines Arts Festival in June and the World Food Festival in October, among many others dedicated to food, wine, film, music, and more.
+The Court Avenue Entertainment District is the heart of Des Moines' nightlife, with a number of restaurants and nightclubs.
+The city hosts several festivals over the summer, including the Des Moines Arts Festival and the World Food and Music Festival, among many others dedicated to food, wine, film, music, and more.

 Become our Des Moines Travel Expert

 We are looking for contributors for our Des Moines travel guide.
 If you are a local, a regular traveller to Des Moines or a travel professional with time to contribute and answer occasional forum questions, please contact us.